Railways in Adelaide: Early private companies

+The Holdfast Bay Railway Company built its own railway from Victoria Square, the geographic centre of the City of Adelaide, to the Glenelg seafront at Moseley Square.
+It was designed to compete with the existing Glenelg railway line.

+The Grange Railway and Investment Company opened a railway line from Woodville to Grange in September 1882.

 The Webb Era

 Despite the earlier geographic expansion, by 1920 the infrastructure and rolling stock of South Australian Railways (SAR) had become run down, inadequate and outdated.
 Many of the operating practices, such as train control and signalling, were backward by the standards of the time.

 However the 1920s saw substantial and expensive improvements in most facets of the SAR's operations under the leadership of Railways Commissioner William Webb.
 Webb was an American who had substantial operational experience with US railroads, and served as Commissioner between 1922 and 1930.

 During his reign, track, bridges, railway workshops, rolling stock and especially steam locomotives were all modernised and upgraded along essentially American lines.
 Adelaide station was rebuilt with a handsome sandstone building as a showpiece of the city on North Terrace.
 The building still stands; the lower level remains as the railway station, but the upper levels have been converted into a casino.

-In 1929, one of the original broad-gauge steam railways to the beach-side suburb of Glenelg was transferred to the Municipal Tramways Trust, electrified and converted to a tramway.
-The Glenelg tram line is still in operation.
+The war lines

+A railway line opened in September 1940 and departed from the main Port Line at Woodville station.
+It headed in a northerly direction and serviced a wartime munitions works at Cheltenham Park (Actil Station) and a Government Supply Depot at Finsbury station.
+It was built primarily to service wartime industrial plants.
+Following the conclusion of the war, the industrial activity in Athol Park was maintained for a period, before declining to an extent that the Finsbury line was regarded as unnecessary, leading to its removal.

+A railway opened in 1940 to serve nearby factories at Hendon during World War II.
+After the war, rail traffic declined and passenger services at Hendon were reduced to morning and afternoon peak-hours only, providing services to residents and workers of factories established in the old munitions factories, including Philips Electrical Industries and the South Australian Brush Company.